whipper-team/whipper/README.md

 ## Features

 - Detects correct read offset (in samples)
+- Detects whether ripped media is a CD-R
 - Has ability to defeat cache of drives
 - Performs Test & Copy rips
 - Verifies rip accuracy using the [AccurateRip database](http://www.accuraterip.com/)